Meet the Executive Board

 Position Description:

-The Director of Acropolis is in charge of coordinating the Acropolis retreat which takes place in October of the fall semester.
+The Director of Acropolis is in charge of coordinating the Acropolis retreat which takes place in the fall semester.
 Acropolis is a leadership retreat for those in the Greek community who are looking to gain skills that will help them go on to become leaders within their own chapter or within their council.
-The Director of Acropolis works alongside the Panhellenic and IFC VP Member Development in order to choose the mentors and participants of the retreat.
-In addition, while on the retreat the Director of Acropolis will work alongside both an IFC, MGC and NPHC members to make sure that the weekend goes smoothly and all the events are organized in an effective manner.
+The Director of Acropolis works alongside officers from the other three councils in order to choose the mentors and participants of the retreat.
+While on the retreat the Director of Acropolis will work alongside IFC, MGC, and NPHC members to make sure that the weekend goes smoothly and all the events are organized in an effective manner.

 Contact: kasarckm@miamioh.edu